pragdave/gulp/README.md

 The _sinks_ could format messages for appropriate devices, writing messages to databases, plain text logfiles, and SaaS services.

+You'd configure these together by creating a Gulp pipeline:

+### TODO: logger gulp pipeline

 In addition, all the actions in a system may have associated configuration information.
 This information is supplied to them when